jovotech/jovo-framework/docs/01_getting-started/README.md

 ### Jovo CLI

 The Jovo Command Line Tools offer an easy way to create new voice apps from templates.
-You can find a more detailed description in the section [Building a Voice App](./docs/building-a-voice-app).
+You can find a more detailed description in the section [02.
+Building a Voice App](../02_building-a-voice-app).

 The open source GitHub repository can be found here: [jovotech/jovo-cli](https://github.com/jovotech/jovo-cli) (pull requests encouraged!)